 Municipal Water Plants & Bottled Water Industries:

-Ozone is utilized as a disinfecting agent at municipal water treatment plants as well as in the bottled water industry.
+Ozone is utilized as a cleaning agent at municipal water treatment plants as well as in the bottled water industry.
 It is approved by the FDA and by the International Bottled Water Association (IBWA) as an antimicrobial agent.

 Treatment, Storage & Food Processing of Foods: